logo

 A refugee rights activist at heart, Innocent enjoys inspiring people to see the bigger picture and to reach for their full potential.

-Innocent is regularly invited to speak about his experience and initiatives at numerous venues including Oxford University and the World Communities Forum, He was recently featured on DW.com regarding the Dzaleka COVID-19 response.
+Innocent is regularly invited to speak about his experience and initiatives at numerous venues including Oxford University and Rotary clubs in Kansas City.
+He has been featured on DW.com , BBC World Service, and The Guardian among others.

 background image